-Armed clash erupts in Beirut in protest against blast judge
+Report: 3 killed in Beirut amid clashes over blast probe

 None of Hezbollah’s officials have so far been charged in the 14-month-old investigation.

+The shooting continued even after army troops deployed to the area Thursday, with the sound of exchange of fire ringing over their heads.
+Residents and civilians in the area were ducking to avoid the shooting, some screaming: “Some martyrs on the ground!”
+People pulled one man who was apparently shot and down, away from the line of fire.
+Others pulled another body away.

+The army then began firing at the crowd.
+The streets quickly became deserted, with only sounds of bullets.
+Shops were shut down.

-The armed clash could derail the country’s month-long government even before it begins tackling Lebanon’s unprecedented economic crisis.
+The armed clash could derail the country’s month-old government of Prime Minister Najib Mikati even before it begins tackling Lebanon’s unprecedented economic crisis.

 A Cabinet meeting was canceled Wednesday after Hezbollah demanded urgent government action against the judge.
-One Hezbollah-allied minister said he and other Cabinet members would stage a walkout if Judge Tarek Bitar isn’t removed..
+One Hezbollah-allied minister said he and other Cabinet members would stage a walkout if Bitar isn’t removed.